TheodoreWolf/TheodoreWolf.github.io/_derivations/ridge.md

 category: derivations
 ---

-This one is simple and elegant and a nice bridge between the frequentist and Bayesian worlds.
+This one is simple, elegant and a nice bridge between the frequentist and Bayesian worlds.

 $$
 \begin{align*}